huggingface/peft/README.md

 ## PEFT + 🤗 Accelerate

 PEFT models work with 🤗 Accelerate out of the box.
-Use 🤗 Accelerate for Distributed training on various hardware such as GPUs, Apple Silicon devices etc during training.
+Use 🤗 Accelerate for Distributed training on various hardware such as GPUs, Apple Silicon devices, etc during training.
 Use 🤗 Accelerate for inferencing on consumer hardware with small resources.

 ### Example of PEFT model training using 🤗 Accelerate's DeepSpeed integration